10 Essential Hiking Routes in Valencia

 5. The Chelva Water Route

-We visit the beautiful town of Chelva , in the region of Los Serranos.
+We visited the beautiful town of Chelva, in the region of Los Serranos.
 There it is worth entertaining yourself visiting its magnificent old town.
 And it is not in vain that Chelva has obtained the 7th position as capital of rural tourism in 2021.

 The Water Route begins in the town itself and, following the course of the Tuéjar or Chelva river, will take us to discover river landscapes of great beauty, old mills, tunnels and bathing areas.
 A very complete and very attractive route, ideal to enjoy with the family.